Assignments

 What You Should Learn

-In any doctrinal course, you should master the doctrines so that you can apply them to new facts.
-We’ll cover torts like assault, battery, false imprisonment, trespass, defamation, invasion of privacy, negligence, and infliction of emotional distress.
+In any doctrinal course, you should master the legal doctrines so you can apply them to new facts.
+We’ll cover torts like assault, battery, false imprisonment, trespass, negligence, and infliction of emotional distress.
 You should also learn (1) how to read a case, such that you can identify the legal issues raised and the court’s resolution of them; (2) how to construct and evaluate legal arguments; and (3) how to present arguments persuasively.

 First Assignment